Hank O'Day: Merkle's Boner

 On September 23, 1908, O'Day was involved in one of the most controversial field decisions in major league history.
 He was working as the plate umpire in the game between the Cubs and the Giants, which ended when Al Bridwell's apparent walk-off single drove in the apparent winning run.
 However, baserunner Fred Merkle never advanced from first base to second, in keeping with the common practice of the era.
 When the Cubs produced a ball – not necessarily the game ball, which had been thrown into the crowd of fans walking across the field to exit the ballpark – and claimed a force play at second base, which would negate the run, the debate erupted.

 Bob Emslie, who as base umpire had been watching the play at first base to verify that the batter had reached base, had not seen the play at second.
 O'Day ruled that the force play had been valid and that the run did not count, causing the game to end in a tie.
-It is noteworthy that at that time, Emslie and O'Day ranked as the two longest-serving umpires in major league history.
+At that time, Emslie and O'Day ranked as the two longest-serving umpires in major league history.

 O'Day's letter to Pulliam follows (spelling and punctuation as in the original):

 President Pulliam upheld O'Day's decision, the game was ruled a tie, and a makeup game was scheduled.
 The Cubs defeated New York in that makeup game to win the pennant by a single game.
 The Milwaukee Journal later reported that O'Day and the Chicago team had been attuned to the play because of their involvement in a similar situation a few weeks earlier on September 4.
 During a mid-season game between Chicago and Pittsburgh, Cubs second baseman Johnny Evers tried to call O'Day's attention to the fact that a Pittsburgh player had not made it to second base on the game-winning play.
 Not seeing the runner miss the base, O'Day told Evers, "Go home and take a bath, Johnny.
 The game's over."
 The newspaper noted that "Chicago got the pennant by being given the derisive hoot a few weeks before."